Booth notebook

 Open saved booth copy

-I Feel It Coming is the thesis, and Rebel Heart is the answer waiting on deck.
+Roadhouse Blues (Screamin' Ray Daniels a.k.a.
+Ray Manzarek On Vocals) is the thesis, and No Cars Go is the answer waiting on deck.

-Reach for it when the stack needs body, patience, and a groove that persuades instead of shouts.
-It leaves Rebel Heart by First Aid Kit off Ruins (2018) a clean lane instead of boxing the handoff in.
-Rebel Heart is already changing how the current record reads.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves No Cars Go by Arcade Fire off Neon Bible (2007) a clean lane instead of boxing the handoff in.
+No Cars Go is already changing how the current record reads.

 Record in focus